John Medley (vice-chancellor)

 Sir John Dudley Gibbs Medley was an Australian businessman and administrator.
 He held the position of Vice-Chancellor at the University of Melbourne from 1938 to 1951.

 Early life

 Medley was born on 19 April 1891 in Oxford, England to Dudley Julius Medley and Isabel Alice Medley (née Gibbs).
 He was the eldest of seven children.

 Military service

-Medley was commissioned in 1914 in the 6th (Glamorgan) Battalion, Welch Regiment.
+Medley was commissioned in 1914 in the 6th (Glamorgan) Battalion, Welsh Regiment.
 He later served as a railway transport officer in France and Belgium.

 The University of Melbourne

 Medley was appointed Vice-Chancellor of the University of Melbourne on 1 July 1938, and oversaw the administration and leadership of the university through World War II.
+He was chairman of the Vice-Chancellors' Committee, which met regularly during the latter stages of the war to plan the activities of the newly founded Universities Commission and the Commonwealth Reconstruction Training Scheme.

 Legacy

 In 1971, the John Medley Building at the University of Melbourne, Parkville Campus was named in Medley's honour.

+Medley Hall, the smallest residential college of the University of Melbourne, was named in Medley's honour in 1955.